Turning a 363,000-star single-user AI agent into a secure multi-user platform, without changing a line of its code.

 The 200-Workspace Weekend

 A hackathon organizer deploys on Friday.
-Saturday morning, 200 participants sign in with Google OAuth.
-Each gets an isolated workspace in 30–60 seconds.
-At 3am, idle pods scale to zero.
-Sunday morning, participants wake their workspaces with all files intact.
+Saturday morning, 200 participants sign in with Google.
+Each gets an isolated workspace within a minute.
+At 3am, idle workspaces shut down quietly.
+Sunday morning, participants return to find everything exactly as they left it.
 The infrastructure is invisible.
 The agent is the interface.

 Security Model